 Dr. Golding completed his PhD (Johns Hopkins Graduate Program in Cellular and Molecular Medicine) under the mentorship of Dr. Mark Schlissel.
 His thesis focused on the regulation of V(D)J rearrangement by chromatin accessibility.
 The project showed that the basic structure of chromatin, the nucleosome, can inhibit cutting of the recombination signal sequence by the RAG1/2 proteins.
 During Dr. Golding's rheumatology fellowship, he switched his focus to the study of human regulatory T cells.
-He studied the affects of an inflammatory environment in systemic lupus erythemaosus (SLE) on Tregs and showed that Type I IFN can suppress normal Treg expansion.
+He studied the affects of an inflammatory environment in systemic lupus erythematosus (SLE) on Tregs and showed that Type I IFN can suppress normal Treg expansion.
 Dr. Golding then pursued additional training in Treg biology in the lab of Dr. Ethan Shevach at the NIAID.
 He completed projects looking at the TCR repertoire of human Tregs with deep sequencing of the TCR CDR3 (manuscript in preparation).
 In addition, he applied an improved method for identifying human Tregs, which combines Helios with FoxP3, to the study of Tregs in SLE (manuscript accepted, in press Arthritis and Rheumatism).
 Dr. Golding currently has a 4 year Career Development Award from the VA to study human Tregs in patients with rheumatologic disease.
 He is hoping to continue to improve our understanding of the role Tregs have in controlling autoimmune disease.
-In addition, he has a separate project investigation new B-cell derived autoantigens in SLE.
+In addition, he applied an improved new B-cell derived autoantigens in SLE (Arthritis and Rheumatism, Nov.
+2013).
+Dr. Golding currently has a 4 year Career Development Award funded by the Veterans Administration to study human Tregs in patients with rheumatologic disease.
+In addition, he has been awarded an American College of Rheumatology/Rheumatology Rsesearch Foundation Career Development Bridge Funding Award (2014-2016) to expand work on the role of human Tregs in suppressing auto-reactive B cells in SLE.
+Dr. Golding's goal is to improve our understanding.

 Internal Medicine & Rheumatology (both board-certified)

 Lab Techniques and Equipment:

-Cellular Immunology, Flow Cytometry, Tissue culture differentation of helper T cells, Isolation of lymphocytes with magnetic bead separation, Treg suppression assays, Western Blotting/Protein Biology with patient sera.
+Cellular Immunology, Flow Cytometry, Tissue culture differentiation of helper T cells, Isolation of lymphocytes with magnetic bead separation, Treg suppression assays, Western Blotting/Protein Biology with patient sera.